open-telemetry/opentelemetry.io/content/en/docs/instrumentation/cpp/getting-started-new.md

 1. Download oatpp source code:

 Obtain the oatpp source code.
-You can either download the source code from the oatpp Github repository or clone it using Git.
+You can either download the source code from the oatpp GitHub repository or clone it using Git.

 ```bash
 git clone https://github.com/oatpp/oatpp.git